-India's corrugated box industry is the major player behind packaging for e-commerce, pharma, FMCG, electronics sectors, etc. More than 20,000 MSMEs operate in this segment.
+India's corrugated box industry is the major player behind packaging for e-commerce, pharma, FMCG, electronics sectors, etc. More than 20,000 MSMEs operate in this segment and GST on corrugated boxes in India has a direct impact on their working capital and profitability.

 Among the strong growth, most manufacturers experience the problem of working capital blockage mainly due to the Inverted Duty Structure (IDS) under Goods and Services Tax (GST).
 Inputs such as kraft paper and adhesives are liable to 18% GST whereas finished corrugated boxes are only 5% GST.
 This disparity results in regular buildup of unused ITC and thus impairs the cash flow of the business directly.